TheTechnobear/xcBela/readme.md

 export XC_ROOT=~/projects/bela_client
 ```

+note: when these are stored in `~/.bela_client.config`, by install.sh, and xcSetEnv, so only need to be done once, or if you are changing target etc.

 ## setup environment
 ```
-. $XC_ROOT/config/belaSetEnv
+. $XC_ROOT/xcSetEnv

 ```
-usage note: . (dot) - do not run as a script directly
+usage note: . (dot) - do **not** run as a script directly

 ## commands
 xcExec remotecmd